gearsix/scripts/README.md

 ### misc

 - **while-true** - clear the terminal, run $1 sleep ($2 || 1), repeat forever (Ctrl+C to cancel)
+- **preview-md** - convert a markdown file ($1) to html, open if $2 == "-o" or "--open".
+Uses cmark by default, set conversion tool and default output destination in src.

 ### depreciated